There's no limit to all the different ways you can enjoy CBD oil.

 Keep an Eye on the Temperature

 The most important rule of cooking with CBD oil is to never let it get over 200 degrees.
 This burns the oil.
-It can affect how much of a dosage you’re really getting and make the flavor more bitter, too.
+It can affect how much of a serving you're really getting and make the flavor more bitter, too.

 As such, you have to get creative when cooking CBD oil into high-temperature dishes like baking brownies or making stove-top sauces.
 You'll have to cook most things at a lower temperature for a longer period of time to get the results you're looking for.
 Don't be afraid to play with various temperatures and cook times until you get your CBD recipes just right.